dotnet/csharplang/proposals/low-level-struct-improvements.md

     - Any `static` member, `init` member or constructor on a `struct`

 ### ScopedRefAttribute
-The `scoped` and `unscoped` annotations will be emitted into metadata via the type `System.Runtime.CompilerServices.ScopedRefAttribute` attribute.
+The `scoped` annotations will be emitted into metadata via the type `System.Runtime.CompilerServices.ScopedRefAttribute` attribute.
 This attribute will be matched by name meaning it does not need to appear in any specific assembly.

 The type will have the following definition: